 One such option is alternative dispute resolution (ADR).
 The LHWCA compensation program acts as a mediator in resolving these types of claims between employers and claimants.
 According to the Department of Labor, the cost of an informal conference was estimated at $300 in FY 2000, while formal hearings in front of an Administrative Law Judge cost significantly higher, averaging around $2000.00 in FY 2000.

-Contact Walsh and Hacker for more information on how to save on expensive litigation costs through their innovative risk management program.
-Call today to arrange for a confidential consultation and risk assessment with an experienced attorney.
-The lawyers at Walsh and Hacker has served clients in upstate New York since 1967, including communities in Columbia County, Saratoga County, Schenectady County, Warren County and Essex County.
+Contact Walsh and Hacker online or call (518) 463-1269 for more information on how to save on expensive litigation costs through their innovative risk management program.
+The lawyers at Walsh and Hacker have served clients throughout New York since 1967.